Considered among the best places to reside in Florida, Lakeland is a city in Polk County.

 It is two blocks away from the Florida Southern College campus.

 While it may have a free ticket, it is home to some of the rarest artwork and sculptures in Florida, including ceramic plates painted by Pablo Picasso.

 It boasts contemporary and modern works, along with several African and European pieces.

 The museum features more than 2,500 works, making it an exciting place to visit.

 Click Pictures at Lake Mirror Park

-Named by the American Planning Association as one among the top 10 best public places in America, Lake Mirror Park is particularly special because of its multiple features and facilities.
+Named one of the top 10 best public places in America by the American Planning Association, Lake Mirror Park is particularly special because of its multiple features and facilities.

-Extra elements such as a beautiful human-made fountain and a huge metal structure as the centerpiece, add uniqueness to the park and also make it an aesthetic location to click pictures.
+Extra elements such as a beautiful fountain and a huge metal structure as the centerpiece add uniqueness to the park and make it an aesthetic location to click pictures.

 Lake Mirror Park is a busy place, with more than 900 events taking place each year.

 The Circle B Bar Reserve is a protected nature reserve in Lakeland that spans more than 1200 acres.